 Clean Air Markets

-- ARP: Units in the ARP NOₓ program emitted 1.6 million tons of NOₓ in 2014, indicating that ARP sources reduced emissions by 6.5 million tons from the projected level in 2000 without the ARP, and over three times the Title IV NOₓ emission reduction objective.
+- ARP: Units in the ARP NOₓ program emitted 1.3 million tons of NOₓ emissions in 2015, indicating that ARP sources reduced emissions by 6.8 million tons from the projected level in 2000 without the ARP, and over three times the Title IV NOₓ emission reduction objective.

-- CAIR and ARP: In 2014, the sixth year of operation of the CAIR NOₓ annual program, sources in both the CAIR NOₓ annual program and the ARP together emitted 1.7 million tons, a reduction of 4.7 million tons (73 percent reduction) from 1990 levels, 3.5 million tons (67 percent reduction) from 2000, and 2.0 million tons (54 percent reduction) from 2005 levels.
+- CSAPR and ARP: In 2015, the first year of operation of the CSAPR NOₓ annual program, sources in both the CSAPR NOₓ annual program and the ARP together emitted 1.4 million tons, a reduction of 5.0 million tons (79 percent reduction) from 1990 levels, 3.8 million tons (73 percent reduction) from 2000, and 2.3 million tons (63 percent reduction) from 2005 levels.

 Annual NOₓ State-by-State Emissions

 - CSAPR and ARP: From 1990 to 2015, annual NOₓ emissions in the ARP and CSAPR NOₓ program dropped in 46 states plus Washington, D.C. by a total of approximately 5.0 million tons.
 In contrast, annual emissions increased in two states (Idaho and Oregon) by a combined total of only 720 tons from 1990 to 2015.

 - CSAPR: Twenty two states had emissions below their CSAPR 2015 allowance budgets, collectively by about 370,000 tons.
 A single state (West Virginia) exceeded its 2015 budget by about 1,700 tons through use of excess allowances from EGUs in other states.

 - In 2015, the CSAPR and ARP average annual NOₓ emission rate was 0.11 lb/mmBtu, a 58 percent reduction from 2005.